svennam92/istio101/workshop/exercise-4/README.md

     IMAGE_PULL_POLICY_TOKEN="imagePullPolicy: Always" envsubst | kubectl create -n istio-system -f -
     ```

-    > Note: To run this script, you need the “envsubst” utility which is packed with Ubuntu by default.
-The webshell has this utility already.
-If you do not have envsubst installed, you can get it via the Gnu gettext package.
-For example, on a Mac, run the following command:
-    > ```
-    > $ brew install gettext
-    > $ brew link --force gettext
-    > ```
-    > This will enable envsubst on OS X and force it to link properly.
-It requires homebrew to be installed.

 1. Establish port forwarding from local port 8083 to the Prometheus instance.

     ```shell